jeremytammik/3dwc/0053_comphound_heroku.md

 Instead, one single main `index` entry point will display the datatable listing the component occurrences as well as provide access to the still missing reporting, viewing and model navigation functionality.

+**Addendum:** We are still in a rapid developmewnt phase, so these testing links are currently frequently changing.

+From version 0.0.17 onwards, the datatable test link is [/datatable2](https://comphound.herokuapp.com/datatable2) and includes a test react.js widget.

+Please always refer to the [CompHoundWeb readme](https://github.com/CompHound/CompHoundWeb) file for the most up-to-date working links.

 #### <a name="8"></a>CompHound Road Map